ptrgags/holo-pyramid/README.md

 * Create content for my hologram pyramid
 * Try out the Rajawali wrapper library for OpenGL
+* Try out the Kotlin, now an official language for Android
 * Learn the basics of 3D modeling

 ## Usage